Human rights in South Korea: History

 After the Gwangju Massacre in 1980, public desire for democracy and greater civil liberties was increasingly expressed; the years just before the 1988 Seoul Olympics saw an increase in pro-democracy activity that forced free elections to be held in 1992, putting long-time human rights activist Kim Young-sam into power.

-The Burim Case in the 1981, saw innocent individuals, who were part of a book club, arbitrary arrested and severely tortured into making a false confession that they were reading "communist literature."
+The Burim Case in 1981 saw innocent individuals, who were part of a book club, arbitrarily arrested and severely tortured into making a false confession that they were reading "communist literature."

-Under the presidency of Kim Dae-jung, a democracy activist and a Nobel Peace Prize recipient; and Roh Moo-hyun, a former human right lawyer-turned-politician, the Republic of Korea was progressive in the foundation of the human rights.
-The National Human Rights Commission of Korea (NHRCK) was founded by the government and rule of president Kim.
-During his rule, NGO's relating to rights fields were given funds to operate and strengthen the civil society.
-When his successor Roh followed the former president and promoted reforms such as transparency, expanding welfare and social support, the nation had high hopes.
+Under the presidency of Kim Dae-jung, a democracy activist and a Nobel Peace Prize recipient, and Roh Moo-hyun, a former human rights lawyer-turned-politician, the Republic of Korea was progressive in the foundation of human rights.
+The National Human Rights Commission of Korea (NHRCK) was founded by the government and the rule of President Kim.
+During his rule, NGOs in the rights field were given funds to operate and strengthen civil society.
+When his successor, Roh, followed the former president and promoted reforms such as transparency and expanded welfare and social support, the nation had high hopes.
 However, his inexperience in the political arena slowed down the execution of his plans.

-Following these presidencies are Lee Myung-bak and Park Geun-Hye, both rulings led to a downfall of the political freedom and human rights sector through budget cuts, defamation suits against the press.
-During Park's presidency term, a UN investigator was arrant to make a critical assessment on the performance and execution of the president Park of protests.
+Following these presidencies are Lee Myung-bak and Park Geun-hye, both of which led to a downfall of the political freedom and human rights sector through budget cuts and defamation suits against the press.
+During Park's presidency, a UN investigator was appointed to make a critical assessment of the performance and execution of President Park regarding protests.